How to Manage a Gout Attack

-Once you’re already able to visit a doctor, follow their prescribed medication.
+Once you are already able to visit a doctor, follow their prescribed medication.
 They may run some blood tests and suggest a therapy to lower your uric acid levels.
 If the pain persists after 48 hours, your doctor may recommend a different treatment.

 When experiencing a gout attack, it is important to call a physician and make an appointment for immediate gout treatment.

-At this appointment, the doctor may recommend a low-purine diet for the patient to prevent attacks like this in the future.
+At this appointment, the doctor may recommend a low-purine diet to prevent attacks like this in the future.
 Purines are the cause of the uric acid accruing in the joints and are found in many different foods.